 You want to file your federal income taxes early.
 You’ve had that family vacation planned for a year, and you need your refund to pay for it.
 But there’s a problem: Your employer has to send your W-2 Wage and Tax Statement by January 31, but you still haven't received it as required.

 What should you do?

-If you plan to file on time without your W-2, you can complete a Form 4852, entitled "Substitute for Form W-2, Wage and Tax Statement."
-You may need to dig up your old pay stubs and do some calculating, but if you want to get your taxes done on time, this might be the least taxing way to do it.
+If you plan to file on time without your W-2, you can complete an IRS Form 4852, entitled "Substitute for Form W-2, Wage and Tax Statement."
+You will need to estimate your wage and tax information, so make sure you have your paystubs on hand.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.